ghadaalbrieki/pkt-dhcp-lab/README.md

 ---

-## 📸 Screenshot
+ 📸 Screenshot

-Make sure to include a screenshot of your Packet Tracer topology in the file named `screenshot.png`.
+Please find the network topology screenshot saved as 'screenshot.png' in this folder.

 ---